 |Dietary Fiber 1g||3%|

 |Total Sugars 16g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Easter Bird Nests are a fun, easy Easter candy recipe.
 These whimsical candies are especially good to make with children.
 If you don’t want to use chow mein noodles, you can substitute approximately 3 cups of cereal—twig-shaped cereals will work best, but crisped rice or cornflakes will taste great too.

-- Sprinkle the coconut on top of the nests.
-Add two or three eggs to each nest, and top them with a Peep.
+Sprinkle the coconut on top of the nests.
+Add 2 or 3 eggs to each nest, and top them with a Peep.
 If you are going to be transporting these, you can melt a few chocolate chips and use the melted chocolate to secure the eggs and Peeps to the nest.
 Otherwise, you can leave them loose and allow people to eat them piece by piece.

 Allow the marshmallow mixture to completely set before removing the nests.
 To remove them, slide a knife around the sides of the tin and gently insert it under the bottom of the nest to pull it out.